Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 A good way to do this is to contract the weak glute every now and again during your day.

-If used correctly, foam rolling can be used as a tool to help the weak glute do more of the work and your dominant glute to relax.
+If used correctly, foam rolling can be used as a tool to help the weak glute do more of the work by relaxing your dominant glute.

 Similarly, you can roll out your hamstrings and quads on the weak side to lessen their activity during a workout too.